Public-Health-Scotland/technical-docs/Posit Infrastructure/Best Practice with R in Posit Workbench.md

 DBI::dbWriteTable(con, "iris_tbl", iris)
 ```

 You would connect to your database in a similar method.
-Ask your database administrator for support if you don’t know the credentials needed to establish the database connection.
+Ask your database administrator for support if you don't know the credentials needed to establish the database connection.

 We can get a _lazy_ preview of the table by querying the table.
 At the top, it will display `??` for the number of rows, as it has only asked the database to find the first 10.